 The urban context usually provides pointers for an architectural design.
-That is not the case with the railway station in Lansingerland-Zoetermeer.
-Here, the design has to provide pointers for the future context.
-The station is located just outside Zoetermeer, on the railway line from Gouda to The Hague, which runs parallel to the A12 motorway.
-The station forms the heart of an intersection of railway lines, bus routes, light rail, bike lanes, and motorway.
+This is however not the case with Lansingerland-Zoetermeer railway station.
+Here, the design provides pointers for a future context.
+The station is located just outside Zoetermeer, over the railway line between Gouda and The Hague, which runs parallel to the A12 motorway.
+The station forms the heart of a complex intersection of railway lines, light rail and bus routes, bike lanes and motorway.

-RAISED AVENUE – The Lansingerland-Zoetermeer railway station consists of a green viaduct that is over 40 meters wide and 190 meters long.
-The bridge deck acts as a light rail stop and as a crossing for pedestrians and cyclists.
-In the environs of The Hague and Zoetermeer, it is common for the light rail to travel along leafy avenues.
-With its trees, hedges, and grass, the bridge is grafted seamlessly onto this network.
-The fencing around the deck is detailed with a razor-sharp pattern of branches, executed in high-strength concrete specially developed for this project.
+The Lansingerland-Zoetermeer railway station consists of a green viaduct over 40 meters wide and 190 meters long.
+The bridge deck accommodates a light rail stop and a crossing for pedestrians and cyclists.
+In The Hague and Zoetermeer light rail commonly travels along leafy avenues.
+The bridge is grafted seamlessly onto this natural network thanks to its trees, hedges and grass.
+The detailed fencing along the bridge and deck incorporates a razor sharp pattern of branches, executed in high-strength concrete specially developed for this project.

-PUBLIC TRANSPORT HUB – Spacious flights of steps, a ramp, and glass elevators smoothly connect the raised avenue and the station below with the surroundings.
-Waiting areas are tall, with plenty of daylight.
-The timber ceiling with a staggered pattern of LED lights brings a warm atmosphere to the waiting areas.
-Compared with other regional railway stations, Lansingerland-Zoetermeer station boasts an exceptionally high quality of finishes.
-Clear sight lines and through views ensure that users quickly reach their destination in a logical manner.
+Spacious flights of stairs, a ramp and glass elevators all smoothly connect the raised avenue to the station below and the wider surroundings.
+Waiting areas have high ceilings with plenty of daylight and a staggered pattern of LED lights on the timber ceiling provides a warm atmosphere.
+Lansingerland-Zoetermeer station boasts exceptionally high quality finishes compared with other regional railway stations.
+Clear sight lines and cut-through views ensure travelers quickly reach their destination in a logical manner.

-FUTURE-PROOF – The design anticipates expansion and growth.
-The station is prepared for the future addition of a kiosk, and space has been reserved for increasing the number of railway tracks and widening the A12.
-The light rail currently terminates at this station, and in the future the line will be extended to Rotterdam.
-When that happens, the bike lane can also be extended.
+The design anticipates expansion and growth.
+The station can accommodate a kiosk in future.
+Space has also been reserved for additional railway tracks and the proposed widening of the A12.
+The light rail currently terminates at this station, but the line will be extended to Rotterdam in coming years, at which point the bike lane can also be extended.